microsoft/accessibility-insights-windows/docs/GitBranchSetup.md

 This document describes how to set up your development environment and contribute changes to [accessibility-insights-windows](https://github.com/Microsoft/accessibility-insights-windows).
-This document assumes basic working knowledge with Git and related tools.
-We are providing instructions specific to this project.
+This document assumes basic working knowledge of Git and related tools.
+The instructions are specific to this project.

 ## Creating your own fork